 So you can see why we might be a bit skeptical about these so-called hair loss vitamins.
 After all, if one measly little pill can solve all your hair loss woes, why isn’t everyone with male pattern baldness taking it?

 “If a patient is deficient in a specific vitamin, then it’s important to take that vitamin,” Dr. Shapiro says.
 “But, if someone isn’t deficient, then I don’t recommend taking them.”

 Dr. Tosti agrees.

 “Vitamin supplementation is useful in the case of vitamin deficiency, but not in general,” she says.
-Furthermore, “hair vitamins frequently contain vitamin A—which actually might cause hair loss—and biotin, which has no proven beneficial effect and could alter the results of laboratory tests.”
+Furthermore, “hair vitamins frequently contain vitamin A—which actually might cause hair loss—and biotin, which could alter the results of laboratory tests.”
 (Fun fact: Taking too much vitamin E can cause hair loss, too.)

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.

 Finasteride is an oral medication used to treat male pattern baldness in men only.
 It is not for use by women.
 When used by men, finasteride is generally safe but it can also cause serious side effects, including but not limited to allergic reactions, sexual dysfunction, depression, and high-grade prostate cancer.
 Most patients find that problems with sexual function resolve when they stop taking the medicine.
 For full prescribing information, view the drug label information.

 Photo by Simone van der Koelen on Unsplash